-The Grade 9 and 10 Pre-IB courses at Superior CVI are designed to prepare and evaluate students for entry into the International Baccalaureate Programme.
+The Grade 9 and 10 IB Preparatory courses at Superior CVI are designed to prepare and evaluate students for entry into the International Baccalaureate Programme.
 These courses cover The Ontario Curriculum in addition to providing enrichment in content and skill development.
 The pace of learning is faster than the corresponding course at the regular academic level, and the activities challenge the students to problem solve in innovative ways.
-Successful students will demonstrate maturity, responsibility, and sound work habits.
-These courses, which are enriched and accelerated, will prepare students for the challenges of the Diploma Programme.
+Successful students will demonstrate curiosity, motivation, responsibility, and sound work habits.
+These courses, will prepare students for the challenges of the Diploma Programme.
 The central components will help students develop such skills as: